Fifty Shades of Grey movie will be less explicit than book

 Still, De Luca vowed the film was "going to give [fans] what they expect, which is an intense and erotic love story."

-Directed by Sam Taylor-Wood and currently being filmed in Vancouver, 50 Shades of Grey stars Dakota Johnson as a young woman named Anastasia Steele who encounters the world of bondage, discipline, sadism and masochism (BDSM) when she becomes involved with a controlling billionaire named Christian Grey (played by Jamie Dornan).
+Directed by Sam Taylor-Johnson and currently being filmed in Vancouver, Fifty Shades of Grey stars Dakota Johnson as a young woman named Anastasia Steele who encounters the world of bondage, discipline, sadism and masochism (BDSM) when she becomes involved with a controlling billionaire named Christian Grey (played by Jamie Dornan).

 The move is typically considered a major threat to a film's box-office potential since many theatre owners simply choose not to screen movies carrying the NC-17 rating.